MDHetrick/School_District_Analysis/README.md

 # School District Analysis

 ## Project Overview
+The purpose of this analysis is to evaluate the math and reading scores for a school district as they relate to several metrics.
+There is some question about the validity of the data for the 9th graders at Thomas High School (THS).
+This analysis is performed on the complete data, and with suspect data excluded.

 ## Resources
-- Data Source:
+- Data Source: schools_complete.csv, students_complete.csv
-- Software: Python xxxxxx, Jupyter Notebook
+- Software: Python 3.9.7, Jupyter Notebook 6.4.6

 ## Performing the Analysis
 In performing the analysis, first, the data was loaded and cleaned.